-Iraq and Afghanistan Service Grant is for students who are not eligible for a Pell Grant but whose parent was a member of the U.S. Armed Forces and died as a result of service performed in Iraq or Afghanistan after September 11, 2001.
+Iraq and Afghanistan Service Grant is for students who are not eligible for a Pell Grant but whose parent was a member of the U.S. Armed Forces and died because of service performed in Iraq or Afghanistan after September 11, 2001.